100 Notable alumni of

 -

-Jon Steven Tigar is a United States District Judge of the United States District Court for the Northern District of California.
+Jon S. Tigar is an American lawyer serving as a United States district judge of the United States District Court for the Northern District of California.
+He was previously a California state court judge on the Alameda County Superior Court from 2002 to 2013.

 -